quii/learn-go-with-tests/structs/readme.md

 }
 ```

-Now try and run the tests again
+Now try to run the tests again

 `./shapes_test.go:29:14: cannot use circle (type Circle) as type Rectangle in argument to Area`